 6- Get them to give in charity so that they realize all of the blessings of Ramadan.
 Teach the kids to make du`aa’.
 Let them know they can ask for anything they want.
 Teach them to ask for things for others as well as for themselves.

-Ramadan in the West
+Ramadan in non-Muslim countries

 Ramadan for children in non-Muslim countries can be a challenge.
 Children in general have a natural need to belong, to belong to a family, a school or to a group of friends.